kungfuflex/bitcoin/README.md

 static const unsigned int MAX_OP_RETURN_RELAY = MAX_STANDARD_TX_WEIGHT;
 ```

 This effectively removes the WITNESS_SCALE_FACTOR division (which is 4), allowing for much larger OP_RETURN data to be included in transactions.
+The modification is applied during the Docker build process using a sed command in the Dockerfile.

 ## Building the Docker Image